TraGicCode/tragiccode-wsusserver/README.md

 ### Customizing the Synchronization Schedule

-The process of wsus server checking for new categories, products, and updates is called synchronization.
+The process of WSUS server checking for new categories, products, and updates is called synchronization.
 While this can be done manually, it's typically done automatically on a configured scheduled.
 Below is an example of how to configure automatic synchronization every day at around 3:00AM UTC ( which is the default configured by this module ).

 ```puppet
 class { 'wsusserver':